Best Book Cover Designs – Part 1

 Written by F. Scott Fitzgerald and Illustrated by Francis Cugat

 A tale of poignance and longing beautifully depicted in the sad eyes on the cover of the book.
 Below the face is a spray of glitz and lights for the parties that Gatsby threw in the hopes of seeing Daisy again.
-There is something about the dark blue of the night that makes up the face on the cover that just grips the viewer and stays in the memory.
+There is something about the dark blue of the night that makes up the face on the cover.
+It grips the viewer and stays in the memory.

 To Kill a Mockingbird